kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## Write

+- Write about that the OptimizeForEvery@PreEnqueue cannot be deterministic as we do not determine which order the pods are taken.
 - Write something about watchdogTTL
 - Write something about the snapshotlister that it lags one scheduling cycle.
 - Write about cache calls instead of client calls.
 Faster and better. https://pkg.go.dev/k8s.io/client-go/tools/cache